flagbug/Espera/Readme.md

 ## Overview

-Espera is an open-source media player that plays MP3s and YouTube videos.
+Espera is an open-source media player that plays MP3s, WAV files and YouTube videos.

 It is designed as party-player, as it offers features such as locking the player and allowing only to add a certain amount of songs to the playlist at a certain time, or adding music from YouTube to the playlist and streaming the